sygslhy/lhy-formatter-linter/README.md

 ## Integrate to CI

-This package can be used in CI pipeline, to guarantee all the code on remote is in norm.
+This package can be integrated into a Continuous Integration (CI) pipeline to ensure that all code on the remote repository conforms to the specified norms and standards.

 ### jenkins example.